Alexandre Tharaud: Method of work

 Tharaud refuses to keep a piano in his residence because he believes he would begin to prefer the pleasure of improvisation to the necessity of rigorous work.
-He practices on different instruments at friends' residences.
+He practises on different instruments at friends' residences.
 He composes, but usually privately.

-Before each recording he lays flowers at the tomb of Emmanuel Chabrier at Montparnasse Cemetery.
+Before each recording, he lays flowers at the tomb of Emmanuel Chabrier at Montparnasse Cemetery.
 When asked what a camera would record at his recording sessions, he replied that he sings, shouts, dances, and argues with the piano ("absurd behaviour"—comportements ridicules).